Youpeoples/Prestige-and-Draft-Mode/Readme.md

 * **Draft Mode:** At each level‑up, choose from a randomized pool of three spells.
 * **Spell Rarity System:** Player‑usable spells are bucketed into five rarity tiers (Common, Uncommon, Rare, Epic, Legendary), with configurable distribution to ensure balanced and meaningful draft pools.
 * **AutoLearn:** Spells you've drafted automatically scale with your level.
 Each time you draft a new spell, all previously learned spells are upgraded to their highest rank available for your current level.
+* **Ban System:** Players are given a configurable number of bans at the start of each draft run, allowing them to strategically exclude unwanted spells from appearing in their draft pool.
 ---

 **Client Addon/Patch are NOT required to enjoy your server.**